anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

 Get file content
 ~~~~~~~~~~~~~~~~

-This action gets file content of the specified file from a OneDrive foldery.
+This action gets file content of the specified file from a OneDrive folder.
 Just specify the  **path** to your file.
 We use this action to read our sample CSV file and the source DOCX template.

 You can use any other connector to get files from your system.